Search for flavour-changing neutral-current interactions of a top quark and a gluon in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Samples of data and simulated events

 \subsection{Samples of simulated events from the $ugt$ and $cgt$ FCNC processes}

 Simulated events from the $ugt$ and $cgt$ processes were produced with the \METOP[1.0] event generator~\cite{Coimbra:2012ys,Guedes:2013voa} at next-to-leading order (NLO) in quantum chromodynamics (QCD).
 The difference between LO and NLO is very relevant for the analysis since a veto on a second jet is applied in the event selection by requiring exactly one reconstructed jet with $\pt>30\,\GeV$.
+Signal samples generated at NLO predict a higher rate of events with two jets than samples generated at LO, leading to a lower acceptance for signal events due to the jet veto.
 The Lorentz structure of the vertex coupling was taken to be left-handed.
-It was verified that the shapes of kinematic distributions of both samples are independent of the values of the coupling constants used for the event generation.
+It was verified that the shapes of kinematic distributions are independent of the value of the coupling constant used for the event generation.
 The top quark was assumed to decay as in the SM and the decay was simulated using \MADSPIN~\cite{Frixione:2007zp,Artoisenet:2012st}.
 Only leptonic decays of the $W$ boson originating from top-quark decay were considered, including $e^{\pm}$, $\mu^{\pm}$ and $\tau^{\pm}$ leptons.
 The renormalisation scale $\muR$ and the factorisation scale $\muF$ were set to the top-quark mass $m_t$, for which a value of $m_t=172.5\,\GeV$ was used.
 The CT10 set of PDFs~\cite{Gao:2013xoa} was used for event generation.
 Parton showers and the hadronisation were simulated with \PYTHIA[8.235]~\cite{Sjostrand:2014zea} with the A14 set of tune parameters~\cite{ATL-PHYS-PUB-2014-021}.
 In the {\METOP}+\PYTHIA set-up, hard gluon emissions can arise in both the NLO matrix-element generator and the parton-shower generator.
 The matching between the two generators was achieved by limiting the phase-space region of the first parton-shower emission in a way that depends on the transverse momentum of the top quark.
 The matching scale between the matrix-element generator and the parton shower was set to $10\,\GeV$.

 Samples with alternative generator settings were produced to estimate systematic uncertainties.
 Samples with $\muR = \muF = 2 \cdot m_t$ and $\muR = \muF = 0.5 \cdot m_t$ were used to evaluate the impact of the scale choice on the signal model.
 The uncertainty in modelling parton showers was evaluated with \METOP signal samples in which parton showers were generated by \HERWIG[7.0.4]~\cite{Bahr:2008pv,Bellm:2015jjp} instead of \PYTHIA.
 The {\METOP}+{\HERWIG} set-up used the same PDF set as the nominal sample, CT10.
 In addition, {\METOP}+\PYTHIA samples with a different matching scale of $15\,\GeV$ were produced to evaluate the uncertainties due to the choice of this scale.
 All samples of the $ugt$ and $cgt$ processes were passed through the fast detector simulation.